 There is no timetable in place for Derrick Rose’s much anticipated return and one of the questions that seems most prevalent on Bulls fan’s minds, is when Rose does return, who will be his “sidekick”?
-One of Bulls Coach Tom Thibedeau’s most popular quotables is, “We have more than enough to win,” but how true are those words now?
+One of Bulls Coach Tom Thibodeau’s most popular sayings is, “We have more than enough to win,” does this statement still hold water?

 However, if, and when Derrick Rose does return, I will not make the mistake of doubting him.
 The Bulls very well may find themselves competing in the conference finals two months from now, if Rose, who has spent the last ten months rehabbing a torn anterior cruciate ligament (ACL) in his left knee, can return at a high level.
 But allow me to remind you, in the Eastern Conference, the road to the finals goes through South Beach.

 Enter the Bulls front office.
 Has the tandem of Gar-Pax done enough to prevent Rose from virtually going 1-on-3 against the Miami Heat, if the two teams meet for a chance to go to the NBA finals?
 For now, lets say the answer is no. Seeing as that without Rose, the closest thing the Bulls have to a player that can create their own shot is Nate Robinson.
 Enough said.
 And yes, Joakim Noah and Luol Deng are both deserving All-Stars, but Noah is not a real scoring threat and Deng cannot dribble the basketball well enough to create for himself.
 Simply.